francbreno/pragmatic-studio-elixir-otp/NOTES.md

  ## 6. Function Clauses

-  - Plugging functions to the ppeline
+  - Plugging functions to the pipeline
   - Using `IO.inspect/1` to write values to the device
   - One line function definition:
     - `def f(arg), do: IO.inspect(arg)`